|Minimum Stay||5 nights|

 The Mill has three spacious bedrooms, suitable for up to 8 people.
-The master bedroom is the former mill stone room, with oak beams and a four poster bed and en-suite bathroom.
-It spans the house with large windows looking out out on woods and waterways on both sides.
+The master bedroom is the former grain storage and milling area.
+With oak beams and a four poster bed and en-suite bathroom, it spans the house, with large windows looking out out on woods and waterways on both sides.
 The second double bedroom room features a stone fireplace and traditional stone cupboard.
-The third bedroom has room for four, and again features a large fireplace and original oak floors.
+The third bedroom, the 'childrens' room' has room for four, and again features a large fireplace and original oak floors.
 A new bathroom has been installed with a great shower and a view on the river.

 The beauty of the Mill is that you are surrounded by water.
 The small river and mill stream run around the side and under the house.
-The garden includes an 'island' lawn looking out on the local château, caves, a small lake and wood, as well as a barn and a smaller mill.
+The garden includes an 'island' lawn looking out on the local château, caves, a small lake and wood.
+There is an outdoor dining table and chairs and loungers with cushions.
+There is a barn where we keep bicycles and a smaller mill.
 The Mill pond is deep enough for a refreshing swim and the small rivers and mill streams are fun for paddling and looking for 'treasure'.

-The local bakery (source of great bread, croissants and info about everything going on in the area!) is a short walk or bike ride (bikes in the barn) in the nearby village of St Sulpice de Mareuil.
-The house is in a conservation area with oak, chestnut and pine woods: home of badgers, foxes, deer, otters and kingfishers....
+The local bakery which also stocks basic food items (as well as being a great source of info about everything going on in the area!) is a short walk or bike ride away in the nearby village of St Sulpice de Mareuil.
+The house is in a conservation area (see www.parc-naturel-perigord-limousin.fr) with oak, chestnut and pine woods: home of badgers, foxes, deer, otters and kingfishers.
 There are many lovely walks in the vicinity and we have lots of maps and guide books available in the mill.

 The Dordogne is one of the richest historical areas in France.
 There are 4,000 châteaux in the Dordogne complete with medieval jousting, archery and games, with the beautiful towns of Brantome, Perigeux, Nontron, Riberac, Verteilac, Bourdeiles, and the city of Angouleme nearby.